Imraj-Singh/Triton_Joseph_Projector/README.md

 ## Motivation

 The core goal was to implement a computationally expensive projection operator used in iterative tomographic reconstruction – specifically the **Joseph forward/back-projector** – using Triton.
 In tomography, projection operations map between the image volume (patient anatomy) and the detector data (sinogram).
-The Joseph projector is one algorithm for performing this mapping, calculating the intersection length of projection rays with image voxels.
+The Joseph projector is one algorithm for performing this mapping.
 Due to the large number of rays and voxels, this operation is computationally intensive but also highly parallelisable as there are weak dependencies between data elements (e.g., calculating one ray's projection is largely independent of others), making it ideal for GPU acceleration.
-Traditionally, high-performance GPU kernels for such tasks are written in **CUDA** for Nvidia GPUs or potentially **HIP** for AMD GPUs.
-While mature and capable of extracting maximum performance, CUDA creates vendor lock-in, and maintaining separate CUDA/HIP codebases increases development effort.
+Traditionally, high-performance GPU kernels for such tasks are written in **CUDA** for Nvidia GPUs or potentially **HIP** for AMD (and Nvidia) GPUs.
+While mature and capable of extracting maximum performance, CUDA creates vendor lock-in, and maintaining separate codebases increases development effort.

 We aimed to explore **Triton** as an alternative that offers:
 1.  **Cross-Compatibility:** The ability to write a single kernel targeting both Nvidia and AMD GPUs.